 Pixhawk Setup

-This guide outlines the firmware setup process of the ATMOS Freeflyers’ onboard controller, the Pixhawk 6X Mini.
+This guide outlines the firmware setup process of the ATMOS Freeflyers’ onboard microcontroller, the Pixhawk 6X Mini.

-2. Navigate to the cloned PX4-Space-Systems directory and install the required packages:
+2. Navigate to the cloned PX4-Autopilot directory and install the required packages:

 bash ./Tools/setup/ubuntu.sh